Related Articles

 Final Thoughts

-Your credit report offers a comprehensive overview of many of your financial habits.
+Your credit report offers a comprehensive overview of your financial history and offers a window into some of your financial habits.
 The information is essential for many businesses, such as lenders, creditors, and financial institutions, in helping them decide if they want to issue you a loan or a new credit card.

 While there are a few situations where your credit report may be accessed without your permission, a company or person almost always needs your express permission to request your report.
 To help protect your information, it’s important to regularly review the information in your report and correct any errors as soon as possible to reduce the risk of issues down the road.